nicolasmoreira/linkuy_connect_iac/README.md

    ```

 6. **Access Resources**
-   - API Gateway: Access endpoints via the generated API Gateway URL.
+   - **API Gateway**: Access endpoints via the generated API Gateway URL.
-   - RDS: Connect to the TimescaleDB instance using the provided credentials.
+   - **RDS**: Connect to the TimescaleDB instance using the provided credentials.
+   - **SQS**: Verify message processing via the configured queue.
+   - **SNS**: Monitor event-driven alerts and notifications.

 ## Environment Variables for Lambda